EdwardH-jedi/EdwardH-jedi/README.md

 ---

-## Also built
+## Elsewhere

-- **Sensorway (internship)** — YOLOv8 defect detection for an IoT line, deployed on-site in Hungary.
+**Sensorway** — YOLOv8 defect detection for an IoT line, deployed on-site in Hungary.
-- **Pancreas segmentation capstone** — CT and MRI segmentation for an external client, with a University of Sydney team.
-Private while in progress.
-- **Startup** — grand prize at a Samsung enterprise competition, patent application filed.
+**Samsung enterprise competition** — grand prize, patent application filed.

----

 <sub>If a number appears above, it came from a run I can point you at.</sub>